theFroodyOne/codegen_testsuite/README.md

 Dependencies: In.java

+PLEASE NOTE: Test case 59 is wrong and should be ignored

 Test cases currently available:

 Test case 1: Trivial program(not really testing anything since there's no output but there ya go)